Bigg Boss (Tamil TV series) season 2

-Bigg Boss Tamil 2 was the second season of the reality television series, Bigg Boss, and was hosted by Kamal Haasan.
+Bigg Boss 2 is the second season of the Tamil-Indian reality television series, Bigg Boss, and was hosted by Kamal Haasan.
 The season had 17 housemates (including wildcard entries), and was filmed with 60 cameras.
 It ran for 15 weeks (from 17 June to 30 September 2018), and aired on Star Vijay weekdays from 9–10:30 am and 9–11:00 pm on weekends.
 Hotstar provided content not aired on television and provided Fun Unlimited, a parallel weekly programme.
 Hosted by Rio Raj, it humorously described events in the house.

 The first season's lavish house set, on the outskirts of Chennai at EVP Film City in Chembarambakkam, was renovated just before the start of this season.
 The renovated house included a "jail room" to increase the severity of punishment for contestant mistakes.

 The winner of Bigg Boss Tamil 2 was Riythvika, who won a trophy and a cash prize of ₹50 lakhs (₹5 million).
-Aishwarya Dutta was the runner-up.
+Aishwarya Dutta was the runner-up, and the other finalists were Vijayalakshmi Agathiyan and Janani Iyer.

-This is also the first, and till date, the only season to have a female winner in the Bigg Boss Tamil franchise.
+This is the first season to have a female winner in the Bigg Boss Tamil franchise.

-Thaadi Balaji and Shariq Hassan returned as contestants in Bigg Boss Ultimate (season 1).
+Thaadi Balaji and Shariq Hassan returned as contestants in Bigg Boss Ultimate season 1.